knowlearning/documentation/docs/tutorials/recommended-app-scaffold.md

   const potentialUUID = pathname.slice(1)

   if (isUUID(potentialUUID)) {
-    Agent.addToContext(potentialUUID)
-    const { context } = await Agent.environment()

-    const [ content, contentMetadata, runStateMetadata ] = await Promise.all([
+    const [ content, contentMetadata, branches ] = await Promise.all([
       Agent.state(potentialUUID),
       Agent.metadata(potentialUUID),
-      Agent.metadata(context)
+      Agent.branches(potentialUUID, RUN_STATE_TYPE, user)
     ])

     /*
-      Using context as the name helps a user re-attach to the same run-state whenever they encounter the same content in the same context.
-If you want your app to show the same state to the same user regardless of of context, use a unique name instead of context.
-    */

-    //  Make sure runStateMetadata is of the proper type. if (runStateMetadata.active_type !== RUN_STATE_TYPE) runStateMetadata.active_type = RUN_STATE_TYPE
-    /*
-      NOTE: You may find it more appropriate to set the type based on contentMetadata.active_type, since your
-      application may run different types of content.
-    */

-    /*
-      Use contentMetadata.active_type to determine what
+      Use "contentMetadata.active_type" to determine what
       component/interface to initialize and use content to initialize that component/interface with the right
       properties.

-Use runStateMetadata.id to use as the main scope to record the current user's interactions with this content in this context.
+      "branches" is an array containing scopes that the given user has created with active_type of RUN_STATE_TYPE.
+If no such scope existed before, one will be created for the user.
+You can use whatever application logic you want to choose which scope to use.
+They are sorted by last updated.
     */
   }
   else {